shinyhealthtools/medmodr/README.md

 ## About

-MedModr is an open source web application for mediation, moderation, and conditional process analysis.
-Developed by Mudasir Mohammed Ibrahim, a registered nurse and health researcher at Tamale Teaching Hospital in Ghana, the tool addresses the growing need for accessible statistical software in resource constrained environments.
+MedModr is a free, browser-based, open-source application for mediation, moderation, and conditional process analysis, developed by Mudasir Mohammed Ibrahim, a registered nurse and health researcher at Tamale Teaching Hospital, Ghana.
+The software was created to address the limited access to affordable statistical tools for advanced modeling, particularly in resource-constrained settings.

-Through years of conducting research, supervising student projects, and performing statistical analyses, the developer identified a critical gap.
-Researchers, students, and clinicians often lack access to affordable tools for advanced statistical modeling.
-The PROCESS macro, while widely used for mediation and moderation analysis, requires SPSS or SAS commercial licenses that many institutions and individuals cannot afford.
-Additionally, implementing these analyses in R demands programming expertise and significant time investment, creating further barriers for researchers without coding backgrounds.

-These obstacles exclude countless researchers, particularly those in low resource settings, independent scholars, and students with limited institutional support.
-Commercial software licenses are prohibitively expensive, and the learning curve for programming based solutions prevents many from conducting advanced statistical analyses.
+While the PROCESS macro remains a widely used approach for mediation and moderation analysis, its use often depends on commercial SPSS or SAS licenses, and R-based alternatives require programming expertise.
+These barriers can limit access for researchers, students, clinicians, and independent scholars.

-MedModr eliminates these barriers by providing a free, browser based solution that requires no installation, licensing, or coding knowledge.
-The application runs entirely in the user's browser, ensuring complete data privacy with no data transmitted to external servers.
+MedModr provides an accessible alternative by offering a no-cost, browser-based platform that requires no installation, licensing, or coding skills.
+All analyses are performed locally within the user's browser, ensuring data privacy and security.

-MedModr currently implements fifteen (15) most widely used PROCESS macro models and continues to evolve.
-Future development will expand support to include additional models, ensuring the tool remains responsive to the needs of the research community.
+The application currently supports 15 widely used PROCESS models, with ongoing development aimed at expanding model coverage and enhancing functionality to meet the evolving needs of the research community.

 ## Offline Use